tomkren/pikater/docs/technical/database/Database-documentation.md

 The main advantage of JPA is, that objects prepared to work with JPA don't have to be changed if the underlying DBMS is changed.
 These prepared objects are called entities and they are recognisable by tag `@Entity` before the java class definition.

-### Choice of JPA connector
+### Choice of JPA Connector

 Decision for JPA meant, that we not just needed a database and technology to access it, but also something that connects the world of Java with the world of database.
 Practically, that means translation of operations in JPA to SQL queries with the same semantics.
 In opposite way, this is translation of results to queries to entity objects.
 All of these translations are tackled by some JPA connector.
 Choice of this connector doesn't have direct influence to the application development, except to some special features.
 Two most widespread JPA connectors are Hibernate and Eclipselink.
 We decided for Eclipselink, because it supports changing properties of the database connection from source code - not using external configuration files -, that can be useful in the future.

 ### Configuration

-Old version of Pikater used onnly file `Beans.xml` for configuration of database connection and using library Spring the object of database connection was injected into the application.
+Old version of Pikater used only file `Beans.xml` for configuration of database connection and using library Spring the object of database connection was injected into the application.
 This object was retrieved using function `ApplicationContext.getBean`.

 Pikater still needs native access to the database - mainly because of existence of Postgre's Large Objects -,and this is the reason we decided to preserve file `Beans.xml` and for less painful transition we left it on its original location in the root folder of the source code.